Recognition of same-sex unions in Fiji: Religious performance

 In 2014, the synod of the Anglican Church in Aotearoa, New Zealand and Polynesia passed a resolution creating a pathway towards the blessing of same-sex relationships.
 In the meantime, "clergy should be permitted 'to recognise in public worship' a same-gender civil union or state marriage of members of their faith community."
 Some dioceses in New Zealand offer a "relationship blessing", notably the dioceses of Auckland, Dunedin, and Waiapu.
 In May 2018, the Anglican Church voted to allow its ministers to bless same-sex civil marriages and unions.
 Ministers may offer their blessing to civil marriages but are not permitted to perform same-sex wedding ceremonies in the church.
 The move does not apply to the Diocese of Polynesia.
 In a separate motion, the synod said that it was "deeply mindful of the deep interweaving of cultural and religious values at the core of our Pacific societies that place a profound respect, and reverence for the belief in God and the belief in the traditional understanding of marriage."

-The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
-In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
-The Methodist Church of Fiji and Rotuma is opposed to same-sex marriage; "The Methodist Church opposes same-sex marriage.
-That is still our stand at the moment", said Reverend Jolame Lawasa in 2024.
+Hinduism is Fiji's second largest religion, accounting for a majority of Indo-Fijians.
 In 2016, a same-sex couple held a secret Hindu wedding ceremony in Suva alongside friends and family, though the marriage lacks legal recognition in Fiji.
 The couple said, "We had to keep it quiet.
 We had to be sure whoever we invited was open-minded.
 At that time [2016] the military was … loud about their disagreement with homosexuals and had we gotten caught we would've been taken to barracks."